 Ciudad Mante is served by the Ciudad Mante National Airport.

 Contradicting the previous opinion is the fact that one must remember that this region was never inhabited by the Nahuatl Indians.
-It is absolutely proven that the tribes that lived here were Huastecan, a branch of the Maya, and their language was “tének” or “huasteco” (Huastecan), and not Nahuatl.
+The tribes that lived here were Huastecan, a branch of the Maya, and their language was “tének” or “huasteco” (Huastecan).

 According to the research of diverse renown educators that have diligently studied the Tenek language, it is known that the word “mante” is of Tének origin and is formed from two roots which are: “man” meaning “yellow”, and “te” meaning “stick” or “tree”.